memgraph/memgraph-platform/docker-image-build/README.md

 ## Creating Platform Docker image

+> ### Note: Lab is a private repo so this build is unavailable to public.
+You can still build Memgraph + MAGE above and use downloaded Lab with your image.

-Position yourself in `platforom` folder, make sure you added memgraph debian in `memgraph_deb_files`, configured `ssh` correctly to connect to `github` and run script with following command if you want to build image from local repository:
+Position yourself in `platform` folder, make sure you added memgraph debian in `memgraph_deb_files`, configured `ssh` correctly to connect to `github` and run script with following command if you want to build image from local repository:

 ```
 ./create_platform_img.sh .../platform image_name deb_package_name github_pat_token